radhika2026/AutoLedger/README.md

 ## Aakash

+1. **Research about Existing Systems:** Did extensive research to study features that are there and that are missing in the current existing system.
+Ultimately, found a platform "vehiclehistory.com", which formed the basis for designing the schema and the features of the AutoLedger.

-1. **Frontend Development and Refinement:** Primary focus was on the development and refinement of key pages, particularly the DMV pages within the React framework.
+2. **Frontend Development and Refinement:** The primary focus was on the development and refinement of key pages, particularly the DMV pages within the React framework.
+This involved seamlessly incorporating features like adding and modifying car entry pages.

-2. **API Call Request Structure Creation:** Collaborated closely with Siva to help in the creation of a well-defined API call request structure.
+3. **API Call Request Structure Creation:** Collaborated closely with Siva to help in the creation of a well-defined API call request structure, which ensures effective communication between the frontend & backend components.

-3. **Project Overview Blog Website:** Took the initiative to create a Blog website for external stakeholders, providing a simplified and accessible overview of our project.
+4. **Project Overview Blog Website:** Took the initiative to create a Blog website for external stakeholders, providing a simplified and accessible overview of our project, making it easy for others to comprehend our objectives, progress, and achievements.

 ## Siva, Disha, Radhika, Arvind, Aakash